 Championship factors related to sports psychology were studied -- based on research with Dr. Jay Granat, psychotherapist.
 The results are based on championships going back several decades – and across major sports including the NFL, MLB, NBA, NHL, and professional tennis and golf.

 Our work has shown that traits associated with hard work, focus on fundamentals, consistency, and minimizing errors can help to win championships.
 Indeed, these factors may be overlooked by many.
 Since our book, Who Will Win the Big Game came out in 2010, our published predictions based on these sports psychology "quant facts” have correctly predicted the winner of major sports events more than 60% of the time – while picking underdogs regularly.
-The results below are based on every Super Bowl ever played, since the first Super Bowl in January 1967.
+In this article, we apply these results to the 2016 NCAA Men's Basketball Championship Game between North Carolina and Villanova.

 Carlton Chin, a graduate of MIT, is a portfolio strategist and fund manager -- and has worked on sports analytics with sports organizations.
 Jay Granat is a psychotherapist and founder of StayIntheZone.com.
 They are authors of “Who Will Win the Big Game?
 A Psychological & Mathematical Method” and have previously been quoted by the Wall St. Journal, New York Times, and ESPN.

 Let the Madness begin!